devtut/generate/docs/python/operator-module.md

 ---
-metaTitle Operator module
+metaTitle: Operator module
-description Itemgetter, Operators as alternative to an infix operator, Methodcaller
+description: Itemgetter, Operators as alternative to an infix operator, Methodcaller
 ---

 # Operator module